-How to Change Email Signature in Gmail
+How to Change Your Gmail Signature in 2026

 Quick Answer

 Gmail Settings gear → See all settings → General tab → scroll to Signature → click your signature → edit → Save Changes at the bottom.
+On the iPhone or Android app, it's a separate Mobile Signature under Settings → your account.

 How to Change Your Gmail Signature (Desktop)